danBhentschel/techio-practical-linq/markdowns/bounded_generators.md

 There is a certain set of problems for which an unbounded generator is a great solution.
 But the majority of real-world situations deal with bounded problems.
 In fact, in order to use the `GetFibonacci()` method in practical examples, we found that it was necessary to impose some bounds on the sequence.

 ### Exiting the generator method
 One way to make a generator bounded is to simply allow the method to exit normally.
 Suppose we wanted `GetFibonacci()` to provide only the first `n` values of the sequence.
-We could write this like:
+We could write it like this:

 ```C#
 public IEnumerable<int> GetFibonacci(int n)